GaloyMoney/galoy-infra/docs/pg-migration-guide/README.md

 ![delete-dms](./assets/delete-dms.png)
 - Delete the external-replica that was used for performing the replication.
 ![delete-external-replica](./assets/external-replica-delete.png)
+- Delete the rest of the resources, which includes:
+  -  source instance
+  -  connection-profile

+  You can delete them manually by going to [connection profile console](https://console.cloud.google.com/dbmigration/connection-profiles) and [cloud sql console](https://console.cloud.google.com/sql/instances)

+  or

-- Use the backed-up state from **Step 0** and do a `terraform destroy` on it to destroy all the old resources.
+  use the backed-up state from earlier and do a `terraform destroy` on it to destroy the resources.
+(While testing it was found that the first method was faster and less error prone)